shivamyadavrgipt/Snake_game_pyOpengl/README.md

-Snake game using Py OpenGL (Mini project) :-completed
+Snake game using Py OpenGL (Mini project)

 -->counts your score i.e score increases with one as one green point is eaten -->white boxes in the middle of the window are obstacles player must avoid hitting these white boxes.